Make Your Logs Work for You

 Now that you have the basics, the next step is to make your approach to Java logs more efficient and easier to manage.

 I shared some pointers on how to approach logs with minimal impact on performance, most of them related to making the messages in the log files easily readable and understandable.
-To sum it up: be considerate of the devs who will be relying on your logs.
+To sum it up: be considerate of the developers who will be relying on your logs.
 One of them might even be you.

 Aggregate, organize, and manage your logs